Jewpanese Project

 Follow the journey on Instagram @JewpaneseProject

-Since May 2020, a community of Jewpanese people and Jewpanese families all over the world began to meet virtually on the second Sunday of the month in celebration of Jewish and Asian Heritage Months.
-This community is currently recording their lived experiences and stories at the intersection of being Jewish and Japanese in an oral history project conducted by Carmel Tanaka called the Jewpanese Project (formerly, the JEWPANESE Oral History Project).
+Between May 2020 to November 2024, a community of Jewpanese people and Jewpanese families all over the world met virtually on the second Sunday of the month in celebration of Jewish and Asian Heritage Months.
+This community wanted to record their lived experiences and stories at the intersection of being Jewish and Japanese, which resulted in an oral history project conducted by Carmel Tanaka called the Jewpanese Project (formerly, the JEWPANESE Oral History Project).

-With a foot in both the Japanese and Jewish worlds, communities traditionally closed to diversity and with a long history of emigration and expulsion, we touch on the sensitive subject of whether Jewpanese people can really belong anywhere, touching on cultural identity, belonging, acceptance, and a future where Jewpanese no longer feel alone.
-These stories have not been told previously, outside of the Jewpanese community, and will add to the understanding of issues faced by the Jewpanese community inside the Jewish community and in the world at large.
+With a foot in both the Japanese and Jewish worlds, communities traditionally closed to diversity and with a long history of emigration and expulsion, this project touches on the sensitive subject of whether Jewpanese people can really belong anywhere, touching on cultural identity, belonging, acceptance, and a future where Jewpanese no longer feel alone.

-The collection phase of this project was funded by Carmel Tanaka’s fellowship with the Anti-Defamation League Collaborative for Change Fellow (2022-2023), during which she collected 70+ in-person or virtual interviews across Canada, the U.S., Israel, Australia, and Japan.
+• The collection phase of the Jewpanese Project was funded by Carmel Tanaka’s fellowship with the Anti-Defamation League Collaborative for Change Fellow (2022-2023).
+The original project proposal was to collect 20 interviews across Canada, U.S., Israel and Japan.
+The response for interviews was bountiful with a total of 80+ worldwide, increasing the project size 4 times!

 Instagram | linktr.ee